microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Use local space for constraint

 Will constrain relative the manipulated object's local transform axes if true.
+False by default.

 ### RotationAxisConstraint